dreramirez91/FurEverHome/journals/Mike_Martinez.md

 Discussing next Steps for Front End - Started Coding Front End - Goals to complete are Home, APP, Nav, SignUp and LogIn pages on react.
 Only Blockers are Auth for FE
 ## 7/11
 Debugging Auth Front End blockers having issues when logging in.
 We are coding independently for the first half of the day to see if we can come up with a solution.
+## 7/12
+Mob coding this morning and co programming - Coded out Nav Js for front end.
+We are still running into issues with error handling with duplicate user names.
+Will move forward with front end and continue working on FE and solutions for blockers